sarthakkathpalia/JS-Regex/README.md

 ## US Phone Number Validator
-This is a US Phone Number Validator, made to practice regex.
+- This is a US Phone Number Validator, made to practice regex.
-The following is the example of patterns which can be validated:-
+- The following is the example of type of patterns which can be validated:-
 ```
 555-555-5555